Horsepower and Torque Converter

 Convert between horsepower and torque at any RPM.

-Calculate peak horsepower from torque curves, and understand the relationship between HP, torque, and engine speed.
+Calculate peak power from torque curves and understand the HP, torque, and engine speed relationship.

 The Relationship Horsepower = (Torque × RPM) / 5252 This constant (5252) comes from converting RPM and lb-ft to consistent units of power.
 5252 = 33,000 ft·lb/min ÷ (2π) — derived from James Watt’s original definition of horsepower.
 James Watt (Scotland, 1782) defined 1 horsepower as the power of a horse lifting 33,000 lb × 1 ft in 1 minute.